MaastrichtU-IDS/translator-openpredict/README.md

 # More about the data model :minidisc:

 * The gold standard for drug-disease indications has been retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3159979
-* Metadata about runs, models evaluations, features are stored using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html) in a RDF triplestore (Ontotext GraphDB).
+* Metadata about runs, models evaluations, features are stored as RDF using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html).
   * See the [ML Schema documentation](http://ml-schema.github.io/documentation/ML%20Schema.html) for more details on the data model.

 Diagram of the data model used for OpenPredict, based on the ML Schema ontology (`mls`):